 What could you see in the Ross Sea region that you won't see on the Peninsula?
 You may visit the following places subject to the specific itinerary of your cruise and according to what the weather and sea will allow.

-• Mount Erebus - The world's southernmost active volcano.
+• Mount Erebus - the world's southernmost active volcano.

 • Isolated scientific bases - including the largest in the Antarctic, the American base at McMurdo Sound.

-• Emperor Penguins - The birds of the deep south that rear their young in the depths of the Antarctic winter, the largest of all penguins.
+• Emperor Penguins - the birds of the deep south that rear their young in the depths of the Antarctic winter, the largest of all penguins.

-Travelling to the Antarctic Peninsula
+Travelling to the Antarctic Peninsula From Australia and New Zealand

-A trip to the Antarctic Peninsula is a much shorter trip than those to the Ross Sea region due to the reduced distance and therefore the length of time spent at sea.
+A trip to the Antarctic Peninsula from South America is much shorter than to the Ross Sea region due to the reduced distance and therefore the length of time spent at sea.
 If this is your first trip to Antarctica then it may be better to visit the Peninsula where the trips start at 6 days and are less expensive, it is also possible to fly from South America to Antarctica and join your ship there, an option that is not available in Eastern Antarctica.
 Wildlife is also much more plentiful around the Peninsula so for the majority wanting to see the beautiful scenery, penguins, whales etc. the Peninsula is the best option.

 Cruises usually leave from Ushuaia in Argentina, Flights usually leave from Punta Arenas in Chile.